Health-RI/img2catalog/README.md

 ### Configuration XNAT

-A number of configuration option are available through the command line interface (CLI).
+A number of configuration options are available through the command line interface (CLI).
 To get an overview of these options, run `img2catalog xnat --help` and on any subsequent submodules, e.g., `img2catalog xnat`.

 An example configuration file `config.toml` is supplied with this project.
 By default, `img2catalog`